Interstate 12: Baton Rouge to Hammond

 From the west, I-12 begins 3 mi east of downtown Baton Rouge in East Baton Rouge Parish at an interchange with I-10 known as the I-10/I-12 split.
 While I-10 heads to the southeast toward the New Orleans metropolitan area, I-12 proceeds eastward toward the North Shore of Lake Pontchartrain.
 Before leaving Baton Rouge, I-12 intersects some of its major arteries, including Louisiana Highway 3064 (LA 3064; Essen Lane) and LA 73 (Jefferson Highway) via LA 1068 (Drusilla Lane).
 It then passes through a cloverleaf interchange with US 61 (Airline Highway).
 These three exits serve several of the area's key medical and shopping centers, such as the Our Lady of the Lake Regional Medical Center and Cortana Mall.
-The final exit in Baton Rouge is an interchange with LA 3245 (O'Neal Lane), which serves the Ochsner Medical Center-Baton Rouge and eastern suburbs.
+The final exit in Baton Rouge is an interchange with O'Neal Lane (former LA 3245), which serves the Ochsner Medical Center-Baton Rouge and eastern suburbs.

 I-12 reaches the Amite River 1.3 mi later, where it enters Livingston Parish and the city of Denham Springs.
 I-12 skirts the southern edge of town, providing interchanges with LA 3002 (South Range Avenue) and LA 1026 (Juban Road).
 East of Denham springs, I-12 skirts the southern edge of Livingston Parish's only other city, Walker.
 The interstate's sole exit in Walker is exit 15, an interchange with LA 447.

 Past Walker are smaller communities in the eastern half of the parish.
 Exits include: LA 63 serving Livingston (exit 22), LA 441 serving Holden (exit 29), and LA 43 serving Albany and Springfield (exit 32).

 Shortly after crossing the Natalbany River into Tangipahoa Parish, I-12 intersects LA 1249, which leads to the communities of Baptist and Pumpkin Center.
 I-12 enters into a cloverleaf interchange 3.2 mi later with I-55 at the southeast corner of Hammond, the largest city in Tangipahoa Parish.
-I-55 heads toward Jackson, Mississippi, on the north and New Orleans on the south. after, US 51 crosses I-12, but the two roads do not intersect.
+I-55 heads toward Jackson, Mississippi, on the north and New Orleans on the south. after, US 51 crosses I-12, but the two roads do not have an interchange.
 There is instead an interchange with US 51 Business, which serves downtown Hammond, as well as the city of Ponchatoula to the south.